enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

    Extending support for testing a UI editor often requires knowledge of the implementation details of the editor.
 If UI editor and the testing support code are not maintained together, tests may be subject to breakages caused by internal changes of the UI editors.
-With that, projects are encouraged to contribute testing support upstream for testing UI editors they do not maintain.

 Terminology
 -----------